ShehryaarO-O/GC-DA-25/README.md

 ---

-## 🧠 Detailed Info about the Approach
+## 🧠 Detailed Info about our approach

 NOTE:- Refer `Report.pdf` for more comprehensive idea of our approach.